gapidobri/gapidobri/README.md

 - 🎨 Somewhat of a UI/UX designer
 - 🏢 Founder of [Orb d.o.o.](https://orb.si)
 - 🎙️ Our podcast [VegaHQ](https://vegahq.com)
-- 📱 Working at [YourFlare](https://yourflare.io/en) as a Mobile Developer

 #### If you are bored
 Checkout my bash [aliases](https://github.com/gapidobri/gapidobri/blob/main/aliases.sh)